Strict Scrutiny (The Morning Show): Plot

 After Leonard (Stephen Fry) mentions problems with the board over the incoming merger, Cory (Billy Crudup) decides to leave with Bradley (Reese Witherspoon) on a trip to Connecticut, promising she will be back in time for the evening edition.

-The UBA attends a benefit party, with Paul Marks (Jon Hamm) in attendance.
+The UBA staff attend a benefit party, with Paul Marks (Jon Hamm) in attendance.
 He confirms plans for a new shuttle launch, Hyperion 2, which will take the passengers to the International Space Station.
 During this, Alex (Jennifer Aniston) and Paul discover that the same company that outed Bradley have a photo of Alex and Paul together and are threatening to release it.
 Paul shows Alex the photo and they decide to pay to get rid of the story, but the company is not interested in the money.
 During this, Stella (Greta Lee) is told by her friend Kate (Natalie Morales) that Paul fired her from the company, and is frustrated that Stella does not see Paul for his bad influence.
 When she talks with Mia (Karen Pittman) over the offer, Mia tells her to accept it as she feels "white men don't give them up willingly."

 The person Cory needed to hurriedly visit in Connecticut turns out to be his mother, Martha (Lindsay Duncan), a well-connected political operative who previously worked for Geraldine Ferraro.
 She takes an immediate liking to Bradley, who is compelled to stay for dinner and miss her evening news show.
 They have a friendly dinner until Cory reveals the purpose of the visit — to ask his mother to refrain from using her government connections to help push the merger through.
 Martha warns Bradley that Cory is a bad person, but as they drive back to New York, Bradley tells Cory she stands with him.

 News breaks of the overturning of Roe v.
-Wade, alarming everyone in the benefit party.
+Wade, alarming everyone at the benefit party.
 Christine (Nicole Beharie) is devastated by the news, and writes "Abort the Court" in the bathroom.
 When Cory meets with Stella, she finally admits Paul was planning to fire him and replace him with her.
 Cory is not upset, and asks her to earn Paul's trust to find anything valuable.
 Alex arrives at her office, where she has a conversation with Chip (Mark Duplass) over the recent events.
 After Chip leaves, Paul enters to talk about the photo.
 As they talk, they kiss.
 Chip returns to the office to inform Alex about covering the overturning, and stands shocked to see Alex and Paul kissing.